A young Black woman talking about something serious with an older Black woman in the park.

 Fertility

-Condoms and other barrier methods (cap, diaphragm) will not be affected by carbamazepine so you can use those safely while taking it.
+Condoms and other barrier methods like the cap or diaphragm will not be affected by carbamazepine so you can use those safely while taking it.

 Carbamazepine is not a banned substance in sport.